webpwnized/cryptography/README.md

                         MODULUS N. For example, the set x = 12 mod 25, x = 9
                         mod 26, x = 23 mod 27 would be specified as 12, 25; 9,
                         26; 23, 27

+**Options for calculating Shannon Entropy:**

+    -se2, --shannon-entropy-base-2
+                        Calculate the base-2 Shannon Entropy for list of probabilities.
+INPUT must be a comma-delimited list of floating point numbers between 0 and 1.
+Each of these numbers is the probability of the event occuring.
+For example 0.5,0.33,0.165 represents 1/2,1/3,1/6.
+To get
+                        meaningful results, the INPUT list must add up to 1.00 within reason.

 **Options for working with Permutations:**